apache/mesos/docs/containerizer.md

 Use cases:

-* If task needs to be run with the tooling that comes with the docker package.
+* If a task needs to be run with the tooling that comes with the docker package.
 * If Mesos agent is running inside a docker container.

 For more details, see